Average Weather at Darke County Airport Ohio, United States

 The predominant average hourly wind direction at Darke County Airport varies throughout the year.

-The wind is most often from the south for 6.0 days, from April 24 to April 30; for 4.0 weeks, from May 7 to June 4; and for 2.7 months, from August 28 to November 19, with a peak percentage of 37% on November 14.
-The wind is most often from the west for 1.0 weeks, from April 30 to May 7; for 2.8 months, from June 4 to August 28; and for 5.2 months, from November 19 to April 24, with a peak percentage of 39% on July 20.
+The wind is most often from the south for 4.0 weeks, from May 7 to June 4 and for 2.7 months, from August 28 to November 19, with a peak percentage of 37% on November 14.
+The wind is most often from the west for 2.8 months, from June 4 to August 28 and for 5.6 months, from November 19 to May 7, with a peak percentage of 39% on July 20.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.